satoruisaka/DreamSprout/README.md

 # DreamSprout Story Generator

-**DreamSprout** is a fun, educational Python app that transforms a single prompt into a fully illustrated storybook using local large language models (via Ollama) and image generation (via Stable Diffusion XL).
+**DreamSprout** is a fun, educational Python app that transforms a few words into a fully illustrated storybook using local large language models (via Ollama) and image generation (via Stable Diffusion XL).

 It began with a familiar morning moment: waking up and wondering, “What was that dream about?” **DreamSprout** turns those hazy, half-remembered fragments into surreal and unexpectedly delightful stories.

-Thanks to the quirky nature of language and diffusion models, the results often veer into nonsense, but that’s part of the charm.
-This unpredictability is a feature, not a bug.
-It offers a playful, hands-on way to explore how different model architectures and prompt styles shape generative outputs.
-It's a joyful storytelling tool for parents and children, and also an educational sandbox for understanding the expressive quirks and interpretive boundaries of modern AI.
+Because of the quirky nature of language and diffusion models, the results are funny and often veer into nonsense.
+It's fun, not just for children but for AI geeks who wish to test various open weight models and see their different characteristics.
+It's a storytelling tool AND an educational sandbox for AI enthusiasts.

 **Because DreamSprout runs entirely on your local computer, no cloud, no cost, no Internet required, and your privacy is protected.**